Space-Control: Process-Level Isolation for Sharing CXL-based Disaggregated Memory: Discussion

 \subsubsection{Malicious host processes}

-The host can spawn multiple processes, which tries to access the SDM. \papertitle validates the trusted process' context via the SPACE.
-The context (\context) cannot be forged by any other process.
-Any LD/ST generated by a trusted context is further checked by the permission checker.
-The checker raises a fault when a non-trusted process (without the tagged \textit{A-bits}) tries to access the remote memory region directly.
+The host can spawn multiple processes and even cause a denial-of-service attack, which tries to access the SDM over the fabric. \papertitle validates the trusted \id via the SPACE.
+The \id cannot be forged by any other process.
+Any LD/ST generated by a trusted process is further checked by the permission checker.
+The checker raises a fault locally when a non-trusted process (without the tagged \textit{A-bits}) tries to access the remote memory region directly.